kaalkuul/librw-wxWidgets-starter/README.md

 cmake --build build
 ```

-Compiled dependencies are installed in path/to/librw-wxWidgets-starter/extdeps/usr/local.
+Compiled dependencies are installed in path/to/librw-wxWidgets-starter/extdeps/usr/local in a traditional Unix-style prefix structure.

 ## Configure and build the project